ChrisWeldon/MTGForecasting/README.md

     lin_rmse:  0.12514279450160506

 So it seems like the LinearRegression model performs far better at 13 cents error.
-Although a better metric would be rmse/meanPrice so that we can get a frame of reference of how big our error is relative to the price.
+Although a better metric would be rmse/meanPrice so that we can get a frame of reference for how big our error is relative to the price.

 ```python